 Location: The Pacific School of Religion, 1798 Scenic Ave, Berkeley (conveniently located 7 blocks from the downtown central Berkeley stop of BART, one block north of U.C.
 Berkeley campus).

-The focus of the High Holidays is BOTH to celebrate the creation of the universe and to reflect on our own lives and to repair our relationships with others, using the days between Rosh Hashanah and Yom Kippur to repair our relationships with others and to seriously reflect upon our own lives.
-In addition, it is a time to reflect upon our people and our society.
+The focus of the High Holidays is both to celebrate the creation of the universe and to reflect on our own lives and to repair our relationships with others, using the days between Rosh Hashanah and Yom Kippur to do so.
+It is also a time to reflect upon our people and our society.
 So for us, the High Holidays is about both tikkun atzmi (personal healing and transformation) and tikkun olam (healing and transformation of our society).

 Services will be under the leadership of Rabbi Michael Lerner.

 Rabbi Michael Lerner is a founder and editor of Tikkun Magazine, chair of the interfaith Network of Spiritual Progressives, rabbi of Beyt Tikkun synagogue in Berkeley and author of eleven books, including: Jewish Renewal, The Politics of Meaning, Jews and Blacks (with Cornel West), The Left Hand of God: Taking back our Country from the Religous Right, and Embracing Israel/Palestine: A Strategy for Middle East Peace.

 Cat Zavis, a lawyer, mediator, and trainer of empathic communication, is the Executive Director of the Network of Spiritual Progressives.

 Ami Goodman, MD has led services for many Bay Area synagogues and will be co-leading High Holidays with Rabbi Lerner at Beyt Tikkun this year.

 Abby Caplin, MD is a mind-body medicine physician whose passion is to counsel and help people heal and live empowered lives.